Concatenated Codes for Multiple Reads of a DNA Sequence: Achievable Information Rates

 The above exposition also indicates in which cases the employment of a random offset sequence can improve the performance of a code.
 In particular, adding a random sequence has three effects on the inner code.
 First, while the Hamming distance spectrum is invariant to offsets, the Levenshtein distance spectrum can both improve or worsen when adding an offset sequence.
 Second, a convolutional code, as a block code, is block-cyclic, meaning that shifting an inner codeword by $n$ symbols to the left or right will again be a valid codeword.
 It is not surprising that such a property is problematic for synchronization and thus a random offset sequence, which destroys the cyclicity, improves the performance at higher error rates.
 We can identify this behavior for the TVC-$2$ inner coding scheme, whose performance worsens compared to TVC-$1$ for small error probabilities, as the carefully designed Levenshtein distance spectrum is destroyed when adding a random sequence.
 However, for large error probabilities, the random sequence helps as it produces a larger spectrum of possible codewords, increasing the distinguishability between close blocks.
 We refer the reader to Section \ref{sec:inner:code} for an in-depth discussion of inner code design.

-Fig.~\ref{fig:BCJR-Once-Multiple} shows the BCJR-once rates for the TVC-$1$ inner coding scheme with different number of transmissions $M$.
+Fig.~\ref{fig:BCJR-Once-Multiple} shows the BCJR-once rates for the TVC-$2$ inner coding scheme with different number of transmissions $M$.
 It is observed that multiple transmissions can significantly improve the BCJR-once rates.
 In particular, even going from one to two sequences, we already see a notable difference in terms of information rates.
+In addition, as expected, we observe a reduced achievable rate with separate decoding compared to joint decoding.
+However, this loss can be compensated by decoding more received sequences.
+For instance, for $p_\I = p_\D = 0.16$, the BCJR-once rate of separate decoding for $M = 3$ is close to that of joint decoding for $M=2$, but with a much lower decoding complexity.
+In Fig.~\ref{fig:BCJR-Once-Multiple}, we also show the iterative decoding threshold of our concatenated coding scheme (red solid circle) using the TVC-$2$ inner coding scheme concatenated with an optimized outer protograph LDPC code for $M=1$.
+We observe that (in the asymptotic limit of infinitely-large block length) the proposed coding scheme performs very close to the corresponding AIR.
+The optimized base matrix found by computer search along with the corresponding iterative decoding threshold are given in Section~\ref{sec:sim_outer_code_optim}.

+In Fig.~\ref{fig:BCJR-Once-Multiple-Ps}, we show BCJR-once rates with an inner convolutional code (CC-$2$) for both single and double sequence transmission (separate and joint decoding) when $p_{\mathsf{S}} = 0, 0.05, 0.1$.
+As can be observed from the figure, the achievable rate loss of separate decoding with increasing $p_{\mathsf{S}}$ is about the same for $M=1$ and $M=2$.
+Moreover, the gap between separate and joint decoding (for $M=2$) stays approximately the same for different $p_{\mathsf{S}}$, which shows that the proposed separate decoding approach is robust to substitution errors.
+In the figure we also show the iterative decoding thresholds of our concatenated coding scheme (solid circles) using the CC-$2$ inner coding scheme with optimized outer protograph LDPC codes, optimized individually for each $p_{\mathsf{S}}$, for $M=1$ (see Section~\ref{sec:FER:substitutions} for the optimized base matrices).